 Generic H.248 profile: characterized by a mix of mandatory, optional and conditional protocol capabilities, typically specified by SDOs (like e.g. international profiles);

 Practical H.248 profile: an instantiation of a generic profile, given by a concrete implementation and a given network operational environment.
-There are no optional capabilities: either is something useable or not.
+There are no optional capabilities: either something is useable or not.

 MG rule actions may be linked to the MG rule conditions in case of a practical profile (because there are no uncertainties from network engineering and MG capability support point of view, and also from the fact the expected MG behaviour must be determined).

 However, it’s rather difficult (often impossible) to specify the association between concrete MG actions and their underlying conditions in generic profiles (due to their generic nature, vagueness of operational environment, etc).
-Such a situation shall be called “semantical issue of MG actions” in the context of priority traffic handling.
+Such a situation shall be called “semantic issue of MG actions” in the context of priority traffic handling.

 Figure 2 – Generic profile view – Processing rule concept (plus the three functional areas of possible MG actions)